Skip to main content

 County Administrator Ruth A. Doyle Biography

 Ruth DoyleI am the Administrator for St. Lawrence County Government overseeing a $296M Budget, 24 Departments, and 883 employees since April of 2015.
-In 2003, I began working for St. Lawrence County after working in Healthcare Administration with Claxton-Hepburn Medical Center in Ogdensburg.
-I was brought up in the North Country, a graduate of Lisbon Central School and then LeMoyne College in Syracuse.
-My inaugural term concluded in 2019, and with unanimous support from the Board of Legislators, I was appointed to a second term until 2023.
+I was raised in the North Country, a graduate of Lisbon Central School and then LeMoyne College in Syracuse.
+My inaugural four-year term concluded in 2019, and with unanimous support from the Board of Legislators, I was appointed to a second term until 2023.
 Last year, I was appointed unanimously to a third term to continue serving the employees and citizens of St. Lawrence County.
 Prior to appointment as Administrator, I served as the Assistant Administrator from 2008-2015 and prior to that, the Deputy Clerk to the Board of Legislators for five years (2003-2008).
+In 2003, I was hired by St. Lawrence County after working in Healthcare Administration with Claxton-Hepburn Medical Center in Ogdensburg.

-In each role I have held with St. Lawrence County Government, I have worked conscientiously to gain knowledge about the foundation of the County, understand the purpose of what we do, and work with the Board of Legislators to ensure evolution over time.
+In each role I have held with St. Lawrence County Government, I have worked conscientiously to gain as much knowledge as I can about the foundation of the County, understand the purpose of what we do, and work with the Board of Legislators to ensure evolution over time.
 I have enjoyed the opportunity to work with some incredibly talented staff and been mentored well throughout my tenure.
 As Assistant Administrator, I took on a much larger role with the budget preparation process and provided accurate and timely information to the Board of Legislators.
-Over ten (10) years ago, I started the quarterly financial reporting update to better inform policymakers about the cost of the Programs offered by the County.
-I really enjoyed growing my knowledge of county government and now having the ability to recommend changes to improve operations.
+Over twelve (12) years ago, I modeled a quarterly financial reporting tool modeled after the annual report provided by the Treasurer's Office to better inform policymakers about the cost of the operations of the County.
+I have enjoyed the opportunity to grow my knowledge of county government and now having the ability to recommend changes to improve operations.

 As County Administrator, according to Local Law No. 1 of the Year 1990, my role and responsibilities include serving as Clerk to the Board of Legislators, Budget Officer, the Purchasing Agent, the County Auditor, and Supervisor of the Board Office, Mail Room & Print Shop, Purchasing Office, and Buildings & Grounds with general oversight over all departments in county government.
-One of the most important responsibilities I carry is the County's Budget Officer, preparing and managing an almost $300M Budget annually requires attention to detail and a commitment of time for maintenance.
-I am always working to ensure the County is more affordable to live in, while balancing the importance of providing services for people in need.
-I believe in a thorough and transparent budget process that is engaging for the public.
-It is critical to provide lawmakers with the ability to be informed, prior to decision making in the County.
+One of the most important responsibilities I carry is the County's Budget Officer, preparing and managing more than a quarter of a billion dollar budget annually requires attention to detail and a significant commitment of time for maintenance.
+My approach is always to ensure that the County is more affordable to live in, while balancing the importance of providing services for people in need.
+I encourage and believe in a thorough and transparent budget process that is engaging for the public.
+It is of paramount importance to provide policy makers with the ability to be informed, prior to decision making in the County.

 I was closely involved with the budget as Assistant Administrator and now as Administrator, I have recommended nine years (2016-2024) of reductions in the true value tax rate be applied to the real property in the County, one of the main sources of revenue for the municipality.
 With one exception, in 2020, the first year since 2016 that the true value tax rate remained flat.
 I believe that it needs to cost less for folks to own their homes in St. Lawrence County.
 For the 2024 Budget, the True Value Tax Rate (TVTR) is $7.15 per thousand of assessed valuation, a reduction of -$.45 and $-.42 reduction the year before.
 Two years ago, the TVTR was $8.02/thousand.
 The last time the True Value Tax Rate was this low was 1985.
-Municipalities are limited with revenue sources, we work to identify new ways to appreciate savings and I recognize the struggle to provide the necessary and locally preferred services and in turn, be one of the largest employers of the County.
-The unanswered needs in an impoverished county like St. Lawrence are constant, particularly when you realize that one in three or more county citizens are receiving some type of public assistance.
+Municipalities are limited with revenue sources, while continuing to identify new ways to appreciate savings.
+I recognize the struggle to provide the necessary and locally preferred services and in turn, be one of the largest employers of the County.
+Meeting the unanswered needs in an impoverished county like St. Lawrence is always a challenge, particularly when you realize that one in three or more county citizens are receiving some type of public assistance.